ene-h/Ken3S/src/site/notes/Matchups/Necro.md

 - Good necro players will whiff-punish (crouch) MK and HK with super
 - Reaction DP drill
 - Watch for round start snake fang
-- Has a lot of bad hitboxes, so make sure to buffer double QCF after crouch / stand MP in case you stuff something
+- Has a lot of bad hitboxes, so make sure to buffer double [[General stuff/Terminology#Quarter Circle\|QCF]] after crouch / stand MP in case you stuff something

 > [!danger]- Raw SA3 punish
 > HP (also on hit) (watch for range)